Wymondham: Culture

+There are many community groups and charities offering a wide range of activities and volunteering opportunities for locals.

-Wymondham Music Festival, begun in 1996, runs mostly free summer events at several venues.
-It runs a Midsummer Jazz Picnic at Becketswell every June.
+Wymondham Music Festival, begun in 1996, ran mostly free summer events at several venues with a Midsummer Jazz Picnic at Becketswell every June.
 Occasional events in the past included a carnival and a winter Dickensian Evening.

 Wymondham currently has no twin town.
 Links were developed in the 1990s with Votice and local dignitaries from the Czech Republic visited Wymondham.
-A plaque on the town hall commemorates the links between the two.
+A plaque on the former Wymondham Town Hall in Middleton Street commemorates the links between the two.
+(The new Town Hall building is located at nearby Ketts Park).

 Community facilities

-The many parks and playgrounds, include Toll's Meadow- an area of rare UK lowland meadow- Kett's Park which boasts an artificial 3G pitch, part-funded by South Norfolk Council and the Premier League, opened in 2019 by Norwich City player Grant Holt.
+The many parks and playgrounds, include Toll's Meadow – an area of rare UK lowland meadow- Kett's Park which boasts an artificial 3G pitch, part-funded by South Norfolk Council and the Premier League, opened in 2019 by Norwich City player Grant Holt.
 Browick Road Recreational Park features a skatepark and cycle pump track, facilities which are due for a revamp for the whole park.
 One section of Browick is being developed as a community orchard by volunteers.
 The public library moved from Beckett's Chapel to purpose-built premises in 2008.
 It hosts events to encourage learning and reading, such as weekly Bounce and Rhyme sessions.